Updated April 20, 2023

 4.9 Server-side techniques

-Servers side techniques will also help to speed up the performance of the mobile site.
+Server’s side techniques will also help speed up the mobile site’s performance.
 It includes

 - Cache HTTP redirects – increase the repeat visits